kenokrieger/IntroToGPUSimulations/README.md

 GPU accelerated simulations.
 The folders each contain examples for the matching section name in the guide.

+**I wrote all the programs using Jetbrain's respective IDEs (free pro version for students) on my Ubuntu 20.04 machine.
+Most if not all the code should be cross-platform compatible, but I did not test it on any other OS.
+If you do, feel free to share your experiences with me!**

 ## 0. Getting started

 To conduct your first simulation of the Bornholdt Model